instead-hub/instead/README.md

 ## Contacts

-- Join the irc channel #instead on irc.oftc.net;
+- Join the irc channel #instead on spline-online.ru;
 - Check the [AUTHORS](AUTHORS) file.